 It is one of the largest species of ducks.
 Adults have a white head freckled with dark spots, and a white neck and underparts.
 The upperparts are blue-black with bluish and greenish iridescence.
 The male is much larger than the female, and has a large black knob on the bill.
-It breeds in still freshwater swamps and lakes in the tropics.
+It still breeds in freshwater swamps and lakes in the tropics.

-The duck shooting fields are located around islands, near lagoons and rivers, in San Javier.
+Santa Fe: The duck shooting fields are located around islands, near lagoons and rivers, in San Javier.
 The place looks like a big marshland.
 In order to access this area, we utilize boats with power engines.
 The wildlife is amazing and the rivers/islands change color and form frequently.
 When shall we welcome you to paradise?

 Hunting and target shooting are among the safest of all sports.
 This short note is intended to make them even safer by emphasizing the basics of safe gun handling, storage, and by reminding you that you are the key to firearms safety.

 Always Keep The Muzzle Pointed In A Safe Direction

 Never point your gun at anything you do not intend to shoot.
 This is particularly important when loading or unloading a firearm.
 In the event of an accidental discharge, no injury can occur as long as the muzzle is pointing in a safe direction.

 Firearms Should Be Unloaded When Not Actually In Use